Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Overview/Going Deeper.md

 ### Search Strategy

-The advanced search code was written to work on any database table field, and it pulls in fields from multiple related tables into a single hybrid representation (e.g. the [PeakGroups](../Download/About%20the%20Data/Data%20Types/PeakGroups.md), [PeakData](../Download/About%20the%20Data/Data%20Types/PeakData.md), and [FCirc](../Download/About%20the%20Data/Data%20Types/FCirc.md)).
-Each hybrid data "format" is configurable and the search code is independent of the configuration, thus adding or changing fields/columns is a straightforward edit.
+The advanced search was designed to work on any database table field, and works across numerous tables to construct any desired hybrid representation using a simple configuration file.
+The current representations include, for example [PeakGroups](../Download/About%20the%20Data/Data%20Types/PeakGroups.md), [PeakData](../Download/About%20the%20Data/Data%20Types/PeakData.md), and [FCirc](../Download/About%20the%20Data/Data%20Types/FCirc.md).
+The search is performed independent of the configuration, which means that adding or changing fields/columns is a straightforward and trivial task.
+Any changes to the configuration are instantly searchable.
+This design choice is powerful in that the Advanced Search interface is inherently scalable and adaptable.
+New search formats can be created with minimal effort.
-Creation of new formats is also relatively simple.

-Thus the Advanced Search interface is scalable and adaptable.

 ### Caching Strategy

-Caching of various expensive-to-calculate values in TraceBase increases performance.
-Typical caching strategies periodically refresh cached values based on a simple time schedule, but during times of low traffic, the periodic rebuilding of those values is susceptible to significantly impacting the performance of a large streamed search results download, for example.
+Caching of various expensive-to-calculate values in TraceBase improves performance.
+Typical caching strategies periodically refresh cached values based on a simple cached value expiration date.
+However, this strategy has drawbacks.
+During times of low traffic, the periodic rebuilding of values is susceptible to significantly impacting the performance of a large search results download, for example.

-Additionally, if new data is loaded or changed, cached values can be incorrect until affected cached values are rebuilt, so a user may be presented with that inaccurate data.
+Additionally, if new data is loaded or changed, cached values can be incorrect until affected cached values are rebuilt, so a user may occasionally be presented with that inaccurate data.

-To solve both of these issues, TraceBase employs a caching strategy that sets monitors on specific data that, if it's changed, will trigger an immediate cache update of the affected values.
+To solve both of these issues, TraceBase employs a caching strategy that sets monitors on specific data that, if it's ever changed, will trigger an immediate cache update of the affected values.
 That means that as long as a study doesn't change, performance will always be optimal, and the values always accurate.

 ### Dynamically Maintained Database Fields

-While the caching strategy above assures data accuracy and consistent performance, it has one big drawback: cached values are not searchable, which is for example why you cannot search based on calculated FCirc values.
-It also has a little overhead of generating those cached values after a load.
+While the caching strategy above assures data accuracy and consistent performance, it has one big drawback: cached values are not searchable, which is for example, why you cannot search based on calculated FCirc values.
+It also has occasional maintenance tasks associated with it, such as generating those cached values after a load.

 A strategy newer than the caching strategy that solves accuracy, performance, _and_ searchability, is maintained database table fields, and that work was done with a mind toward both scalability and adaptability.
 It works much in